In This Article:What Is Chamomile?

 Chamomile contains compounds that can help to relax blood vessels and lower blood pressure.
 The antihypertensive activity of chamomile extract is mediated by: reducing angiotensin Ⅱ (Ang Ⅱ) content and oxidative stress and increasing SOD content.
 [14] [1]

 Chamomile lowers blood sugar levels by increasing insulin sensitivity.
 Insulin is a hormone produced by the pancreas and helps to regulate blood sugar levels.
-Chamomile contains compounds that can enhance insulin sensitivity, aiding the body to use insulin more effectively and reduce blood sugar levels.
+Chamomile contains compounds that can enhance insulin sensitivity, aiding the body in using insulin more effectively and reducing blood sugar levels.
 [15]

 Chamomile may also lower blood sugar levels by inhibiting alpha-amylase activity.
 Alpha-amylase is an enzyme that breaks down carbohydrates into simple sugars, and inhibiting its activity can slow glucose absorption into the bloodstream, thus reducing blood sugar levels.
 [16] [17]